 - (1) The Committee shall consider proposals for changes in the General Institute Requirements and make suitable recommendations to the Faculty. - (2) The Committee shall act with power for the Faculty on requests from individual students for exceptions to the General Institute Requirements. - (3) The Committee shall act with power on proposals for changes in subjects of instruction and shall report all approved changes to the Faculty. - (4) The Committee shall act with power on proposals for changes in course curricula and shall report all approved changes to the Faculty. - (5) Within the limitations of the General Institute Requirements, the Faculty delegates to each Department the authority to approve departures by individual students from approved course curricula.
-A summary of such departures shall be supplied to the Committee each term.

-B. The Committee on Academic Performance shall consist of six elected members, the Secretary of the Faculty (or the Assistant Secretary as his deputy), and six non-voting members, namely the Dean of Students, the Registrar, the Director of the Medical Department, the Director of Student Aid, the Chairman of the Freshman Advisory Council, and a representative appointed annually by and from the Committee on Undergraduate Policy.
+A summary of such departures shall be supplied to the Committee each term. - B. The Committee on Academic Performance shall consist of six elected members, the Secretary of the Faculty (or the Assistant Secretary as his deputy), a voting member appointed by and from the Committee on Educational Policy, and five non-voting members, namely the Dean of Student Affairs, the Registrar, the Director of the Medical Department, the Director of Student Aid, and the Chairman of the Freshman Advisory Council.
 The Secretary of the Faculty shall act as chairman.